We are excited to announce that Michelle Armstrong-Surgenor has been appointed as Playlist for Life’s new Executive Director.

 Michelle Armstrong-Surgenor said:

 “The work of Playlist for Life has always held great significance for me, so I’m very excited to take on this role and lead the charity.
 For many years my grandma, who had Alzheimer’s, lived at home with us.
 My mother was her primary carer and received very little external support.
-A personal playlist of meaningful music is a simple way to make a huge difference to the lives of people affected by dementia.”
+A personalised playlist of meaningful music is a simple way to make a huge difference to the lives of people affected by dementia.”

 “Supporting people living with dementia has never been more important as the pandemic has undoubtedly been an extremely difficult time for those living with dementia, their families and carers.
 But, even in the toughest of times, music can help.”